 The idea behind The Monster Eater is simple idea – to teach children to overcome their fears of the dark and to not pester their parents when its bedtime and they don't want to sleep in their own room, especially when the grown ups need some “alone time”.
 And most of us have been there; we've all had our monster who haunts us at night and insures there's no stepping foot on the floor or else.
 What was our protection then?
 A blanket!
 But kids today, they won't need a blanket, not when they can have Einar.
 He’s a warrior bunny who’s not gonna take any shenanigans from monsters under the bed (or wherever they lurk in a child’s room), and he’s got the battle scars to prove.
 Einar sleeps with the child and should the child wake up and find Einar on the floor, then they’ll know he ate a monster and that they will always be safe so long as he's around.

-Here’s more detail taken from the official Monster Eater website:.
+Here’s more detail taken from the official Monster Eater website (link no longer available).
 Below you'll find my favorite paragraph:

 When Einar sleeps over in the childs bed, he comes alive and stays up all night so your child can sleep easier, knowing Einar is always watching and protecting them from those pesky monsters.
 If Einar is on the floor when your child wakes up, then the Monster Eater got a monster!!
 Einar helps kids see that all they need to overcome their fear of the scary things that lurk in the night is a little confidence and someone to show them that bravery is the best weapon!